WICG/soft-navigations/README.md

 “Soft navigations” are JS-driven same-document navigations that are using the history API or the new Navigation API, triggered by a user gesture and modifies the DOM, modifying the previous content, as well as the URL displayed to the user.

 [PerformanceTimeline#168](https://github.com/w3c/performance-timeline/issues/168) outlines the desire to be able to better report performance metrics on soft navigation.
-Heuristics for detecting soft navigations can ensure that developers that follow a well-lit path can ensure their SPA’s performance metric scores properly represent soft navigations.
+Heuristics for detecting soft navigations can ensure that developers can measure their SPA’s performance metrics, and optimize them to benefit their users.

 ## Motivation
 Why would we want to web-expose soft navigation at all, you ask?